 - modifying, monitoring, inspecting or testing the RRV for the purposes of operating on the railway (generally with regards to components affecting the vehicle’s railway operations as opposed to the road requirements – but in some cases it may not be possible to separate the two)

 - installation of components relating to rolling stock which would include installation of rail guidance equipment Type I (9A), Type II (9B) and Type III (9C)

 - work involving certification as to the safety of rolling stock or any part or component of the rolling stock.

-Accreditation (or variation to accreditation) will be assessed in accordance with the requirements of the RSNL, and an operator must ensure that their safety management system appropriately covers elements relating to the particular risks that arise from their specific RRV operations.
+Accreditation (or variation to accreditation) will be assessed in accordance with the requirements of the RSNL, and an operator must ensure that its safety management system appropriately covers elements relating to the particular risks that arise from its specific RRV operations.

 Accredited RSOs have a wide range of obligations under RSNL.
 One is to ensure they undertake specific duties set out in section 52, but they must also:

 - ensure any design, construction, commissioning, use, modification, maintenance, repair or decommissioning of the operator’s rolling stock is done or carried out safely